FixMyBerlin/rsv-dossier/README.md

 ## License

-This project is licensed under the AGPL-3.0 License - see the [LICENSE.md](LICENSE.md) file for more information.
+This project has different licenses.
+The code is licensed under the AGPL-3.0 License - see the [LICENSE.md](LICENSE.md) file for more information.
 It contains dependencies which have different Licenses, see [`package.json`](./package.json).

+For the license of the data, please see the specific [README.md](./src/radschnellwege/README.md) respectively [LICENSE](./src/radschnellwege/LICENSE) file.

 ## Thanks